 Add or Remove items from the Quick Access Toolbar

 You can customize the Quick Access toolbar in Microsoft Word.
 The Quick Access toolbar is the one just to the right of the round Office button (or just above the File tab in Word 2010).
 This one:

 The three items currently on the Quick Access toolbar above are the Save icon, Undo, and Redo.
 If you look closely at the image above, you'll see an arrow pointing down:

 Click the arrow to reveal a menu.
 This one:

 The items with check marks next to them are the ones currently in the Quick Access toolbar.
-Clicking the More Commands option brings up the Customize tab on the Word Option dialogue box (the Quick Access Toolbar tab will be displayed in Word 2010 and 2013).
+Clicking the More Commands option brings up the Customize tab on the Word Option dialogue box (the Quick Access Toolbar tab will be displayed in Word 2010).
 This one:

 The idea is that you select an item from the left-hand list, then click the Add button.
 When you click OK, the item gets added to the Quick Access toolbar.
 To remove an item, select it from the right-hand list, then click the Remove button.